Fragment II – Texte critique

 This broken mirror reflects vanishing lines like so many vanishing points.
 And streaks like stammerings.
 Or the infusion of emptiness at the heart of the storm.
 Somewhere, it is the silence of faces that answers absence.
 And architectures unfold over the ruins of a sky without cloud or sun.
 The images then respond only to those shores where everything we know of art is stranded, with its theatrical scenes in the return of the eternity of mythologies, heroic gestures, or the silence of still lifes.
 The artist restores the decomposed signs as fragments to reconstruct the representation of our own mental image, where the truth of our gaze is played out.

 The frame always remains a confinement within space.
-To break free from it—that would be the dizzying utopia the artist confronts.
-Yet he knows that it is within this enclosure, like grammar in any language, that everything begins again, and that it is only a matter of introducing a new vocabulary for other journeys through time.
-If the drawings illustrate this original page with their geographic backgrounds or their walled-in faces, painting never ceases to haunt him, and Franck Saïssi excels at these overflowings from one to the other.
+To break free from it — that would be the dizzying utopia the artist faces.
+Yet he knows that it is within this very enclosure, much like grammar within any language, that everything begins again.
+The task, then, is only to introduce a new vocabulary for other journeys through time.
+If the drawings echo this original page with their geographic backdrops or walled-in faces, painting continues to haunt it — and Franck Saïssi excels in these overflows from one to the other.

 An explorer’s work to elucidate these underground passages between shadow and the forms it shapes.
 As if one must always escape, find a gap toward the light.
 And slip through it, climb the rigging of impossible perspectives to grasp the beating heart of space.
 Always going further, layer after layer, to gather samples of life and meaning.

-The works instinctively read like a luminous poem to the night, to what it holds and what it distills.
-In what might suggest abandoned ruins, there is nonetheless no need to search for ghosts.
-Unless the frame of each image finally reveals the specter that haunts each of us, lurking in the depths of our own anxieties and desires.
+The works, instinctively, read like a luminous poem to the night — to what it holds and what it distills.
+In what might suggest abandoned ruins, there is no need to look for any ghost.
+Unless, of course, the frame of each image finally reveals the specter that haunts each of us, lurking in the depths of our own fears and desires.

 If the composition of the painting ensures an extreme balance, we must expect it to be disturbed by the enigma it contains.
 The painting is often shrouded in a monochrome mist as if the color were absorbed by the form.
 Lines cut through space while the shades sponge it up, as if to cauterize the wound.
 Drawings and paintings, behind the scenes of meaning, clash in a great struggle that stirs heaven and earth for chipped faces and gutted palaces.

-Franck Saïssi is a draftsman and painter who knows how, through the interplay of line and color, to introduce fractures of reality and all the stereotypes that condition it.
-Sometimes, the appearance of a cinematic reference heightens this sense of distortion that the artist blends with other overlapping effects between scars and delicate fades.
-Yet the image stubbornly refuses any anecdote in this tense confrontation with the materiality of the work, as we expect it to reveal itself.
-But we already understand, in this mirror game, that it is up to us to feed the work with our own gaze for it to come alive.
-And suddenly, all these images imprint themselves on the empty screen where our own fiction is written.
+Franck Saïssi is a draughtsman and painter who knows how to introduce fractures of reality—and of all the stereotypes that shape it—through the interplay of line and color.
+At times, the appearance of a cinematic reference heightens the sense of disruption the artist cultivates, blending it with other effects of layering, between scars and delicate fades.
+Yet the image stubbornly resists all anecdote in this tense confrontation with the materiality of the work, as we await its revelation.
+But we already understand, in this mirror game, that it is up to us to nourish the work with our own gaze so that it may come to life.
+And all these images suddenly imprint themselves onto the blank screen where our own fiction is written."

 Michel Gathier